utdata/icj-class/sass/sass-03.md

 ### Text sizes

-- Increase the size of all paragraphs and lists that are in the **content** div without affecting the size of items in the nav div.(Headlines should remain larger than `1rem`.)
+1. Increase the size of all paragraphs and lists that are in the **content** div without affecting the size of items in the nav div.
+(Headlines should remain larger than `1rem`.)
+1. Also set a `line-height` rule within those same paragraphs to give some space between lines of text.

 ### Nav link updates